Learn about the relationship between WDLs, Docker images, and software in workflows.

 Version of the workflow inputs and outputs

 Every time a workflow is run, the exact workflow inputs and outputs are captured.
 These are available to you for each workflow execution, as well as for every individual task.
 This execution history cannot be deleted.
 When a workflow input or output represents a reference to a file in GCS object storage, the gs:// path is displayed.
-A user with sufficient access to this data (WRITER access, if the data is in a workspace-associated GCS bucket), can modify or delete these files.
-However, Terra workspace buckets enable GCS object storage versioning, so that archived versions of files can be recovered.
+A user with sufficient access to this data (Writer access, if the data are in a workspace-associated GCS bucket), can modify or delete these files.
+However, Terra workspace buckets enable GCS object storage versioning, so archived versions of files can be recovered.